jorenchik/php-materials/README.md

 ### Autoload

-Example of how to setup (./autoload/autoload.php)[autoload setup file].
+Example of how to setup [autoload setup file](./autoload/autoload.php).

+### Rendering a template

+Example of template render function as a part of a [request class](./request/Request.php).

 ## External materials